Zeta-of-the-rim/RimWorld-Mod-Tutorials/2. Wepons and Traits/Wiki.md

 Traits are a great way to add new gameplay mechanics to your mod.
 For now we will be adding a trait that makes the colonist have a higher Crafting skill and lower carrying capacity. </br>

 ==Making the File==
-To keep things tidy we will make a new file in the "Defs" folder called "TraitDef.xml" (Remember to add the Xml header and <pre> <Defs> </pre> tag.
+To keep things tidy we will make a new file in the "Defs" folder called "TraitDef.xml" (Remember to add the Xml header and "Defs" tag.
 [Remember this can be done with "rwxxml"])

 ==Adding the Trait==
 The Xml for the trait is quite straight forward once you know what each tag does (for code snippets use ""rwtrait") </br>